About This Chapter

 In this lesson, you will learn what a mechanistic organizational structure is, discover its key components, and will be provided an example.
 You'll also have a chance to reinforce your knowledge with a short quiz.

 13. Organic Organizational Structure: Definition & Examples

-In this lesson, you will learn about organic organizational structure including what it is, its key concepts and be given some examples to illustrate it.
-You'll have an opportunity to take a short quiz after the lesson.
+In this lesson, you will learn about organic organizational structure including what it is and its key concepts.
+You'll be given some examples to illustrate it and have an opportunity to take a short quiz after the lesson.

 14. Organizational Success: Factors & Definition

 To be successful, an organization must have a statement, a philosophy, and a series of programs and goals that focuses on the skills and talents of its employees.
 All of this must be managed with care and guidance so that the organization's mission is successfully accomplished.